 Medicare Caregiver Resources: Navigating Medicare, care options, getting assistance, e-newsletter on caregiver topics.

-Council on Aging: Santa Clara County Area Agency on Aging provides many services to older adults, including care management, Meals on Wheels, Health Insurance Counseling and Advocacy Program (HICAP).
+Sourcewise: Coordinating services and support systems for all adults in Santa Clara County.
+Additional services for older adults, include care management, Meals on Wheels, and Health Insurance Counseling and Advocacy Program (HICAP).

 Community Services Agency of Mountain View and Los Altos: Provides free care management services to seniors living in Mountain View, Los Altos, and Los Altos Hills.